tommyj0/DSD4-PPQ/DSD4PPQ-2016.md

 Current block size is already large at 128B, increasing it further would result in a higher miss rate, due to increase pollution (recently loaded blocks overwriting useful data)

-Hit time would decrease as there would be fewer blocks to search through
+Hit time would increase as there would be fewer blocks to search through

 iv.